xpufx/reddit-comments-overkill/README.md

 4. **Verify installation**:
    - Go to your Reddit user comments page (see Usage below)
-   - You should see a "Reddit Comment Overkill" button in the bottom-right corner
+   - You should see a "Reddit Comments Overkill" button in the bottom-right corner

 ## Usage